exyte/Chat/README.md

     }
 }
 ```
-To customize only some messages while keeping the default style for others, use `messageBuilder` and return your custom view for the messages you want to style, and `DefaultMessageView(params:)` for the rest.
+To customize only some messages while keeping the default style for others, use `messageBuilder` and return your custom view for the messages you want to style, and `params.defaultMessageView()` for the rest.
 This way you can mix custom message cards with ExyteChat's built-in styling in the same chat.

 ```swift
 ChatView(messages: viewModel.messages) { draft in